ucsb-cs148-w24/project-pj07-datingalgorithm/team/retrospectives/RETRO_02.md

 ## Action Item
     Goal: We should start doing more pull requests
-    Expriment: We should only have pushes to main if we're doing small edits.
-Everything else is dont through pull requests
+    Experiment: We should only have pushes to main if we're doing small edits.
+Everything else is done through pull requests
     Measurement: Count how many closed pull requests we have

     Goal: Continue using Kanban board more
-    Expiriment: Discuss tickets more. try to update kanban board more often
+    Experiment: Discuss tickets more. try to update kanban board more often
     Measurement: Check how up to date board is every lab meeting

 ## Retro Assessment